Atome-FE/llama-node/packages/docs/docs/backends/backends.md

 # Backends

-llama-node currently supports llama-rs, llama.cpp and rwkv.cpp backends.
+llama-node currently supports llm-rs, llama.cpp and rwkv.cpp backends.

-llama-rs can supported multiple inference at same time.
+llm-rs can supported multiple inference at same time.

 llama.cpp and rwkv.cpp will treat async inference (in concurrent) as sequential requests.